Any internet connection is only as fast as its weakest link.

 2. Extend the range of your Wi-Fi

 If you have a large house, a Wi-Fi extender or mesh system will improve your wireless signal throughout your house.
 Make sure you put your extender in a central place to ensure it will be effective (a Wi-Fi signal degrades with distance and obstacles).
 I don't have large house, but I do have a narrow and tall one.
 Broadband speed on the second and third floors improved heaps after I installed an extender kit called Google WiFi.
 You have one or more Google WiFi repeaters - we have three; one on each floor.
-They are a bit pricey - a three-pack costs around $550, but you do also get a family filter, and a smartphone app that lets you block specific devices as specific times.
+They are a bit pricey - a three-pack costs around $550 (or $5/month on an Orcon Gigantic Plan), but you do also get a family filter, and a smartphone app that lets you block specific devices as specific times.

 TIP: Older devices can cause Wi-Fi performance to suffer so try to limit use of these or upgrade them, if possible.
 As with all things IT, Wi-Fi is constantly upgraded.
 The latest devices are based on a standard called Wi-Fi 6.
 If an older router is to meet with an accident, Spark, Vodafone and 2degrees are reopening stores as emergency distribution centres.
 The largest IT retailer, PBTech also has limited online sales during the lockdown.